t089/swift-vips/docs/VIPS.md

 /// - **End callback**: Should finalize the destination and release resources
 /// - **Seek callback**: Should change position and return new absolute position (-1 for error)
-/// - **Read callback**: Should read up to the requested bytes and return actual data read public final class VIPSTargetCustom: VIPSTarget {
+/// - **Read callback**: Should read up to the requested bytes and return actual data read public final class VIPSTargetCustom: VIPSTarget, PointerWrapper, VIPSObjectProtocol {
   /// Creates a new custom target with default (no-op) implementations.
   ///
   /// After creation, set up the appropriate callback handlers using
   /// onWrite(), onEnd(), onSeek(), and onRead() methods. public init()

+  public required init(_ ptr: UnsafeMutableRawPointer)

   /// Sets the end handler for this custom target.
   ///